-The student grant will be non-means-tested.
-All students (Note 1), as at the date of application, studying in secondary day-schools, primary schools and special schools (including public sector schools, Direct Subsidy Scheme schools, English Schools Foundation schools, private schools) as well as kindergartens (regardless of whether joining the kindergarten education scheme) offering local or non-local curriculum in Hong Kong, are eligible for the grant.
-Students of evening schools, students of private studies, holders of student visa for entry into Hong Kong for studies and holders of Form of Recognizance issued by the Immigration Department are not within the scope of subsidy.
+The student grant is non-means-tested.
+All students (Note 1), as at the date of application, studying in secondary day-schools, primary schools and special schools (including public sector schools, Direct Subsidy Scheme schools, English Schools Foundation schools and private schools) as well as kindergartens (whether having joined the kindergarten education scheme or not) offering local or non-local curriculum in Hong Kong, are eligible for the grant.
+Students of evening schools, students of private studies, holders of student visas for entry into Hong Kong for studies and holders of Recognizance Forms issued by the Immigration Department are not within the scope of subsidy.

 [Note 1: Kindergarten students have to be at the age of two years and eight months or above as at 1 September of the school year in order to be eligible for the student grant.]

-Taking into account that there are some students who should meet the eligibility criteria stated in the above but attend other programmes owing to special circumstances, the following students are also eligible for the grant:
+Taking into account that there are some students who should meet the eligibility criteria stated in the above but attend other programmes owing to special circumstances, we also deem the following students eligible for the grant:

-(a) Children at the age of two years and eight months or above as at 1 September of the school year concerned attending the Special Child Care Centres subsidised by the Social Welfare Department owing to special needs;
+(a) children at the age of two years and eight months or above as at 1 September of the school year concerned attending Special Child Care Centres subsidised by the Social Welfare Department owing to special needs;

-For the “Student Grant” Application Forms, there are Form A and Form B. Form A is a blank form (applicable to students who are newly admitted to a school in this school year or have transferred to another school).
+For the “Student Grant” Application Forms, there are Form A and Form B. Form A is a blank form (applicable to students who are newly admitted to a school or have transferred to another school in this school year).
 Form B is pre-printed with the basic information of the student as well as that of the applicant (applicable to students who have been promoted to the next class level in the same school).